 Have you ever had one of those moments when you realize your body isn’t quite what it once was?
 I’m solidly in my thirties now and it seems like more and more often I realize this truth.
+It means a lot of things, like looking up how to fix a slow metabolism.

 Sometimes it’s the gray hairs creeping in.
 Other times it’s finding myself ready for bed at nine o’clock on a Friday night.
 Or remembering that I will see the effects of a burger, fries, and a milkshake later.